wwoody827/CarND-LaneLines-P1/writeup.md

 2. Classifying lines into right or left by slope is not accurate.
 A misclassification would introduce large error in calculating average slope.

+3. Not robust.
+A slightly changing enviroment may disturb line identification.

 ###3.
 Suggest possible improvements to your pipeline

-1. Modify fitLine.
+1. Modify fitLine().
 Currently outliers still strongly effect averaging line when using fitLine in openCV.
-Changing to another fitting methods (like )
+Changing to another fitting methods may solve this problem.